Neutral or friendly humans

 - Shoot the Dog: While you thankfully don't get to see his reaction, you have to destroy his screenplay, thus obliterating his dream as a writer, to complete his quest.
 Unlike most of the other situations where you get to hurt people however, this one is fairly justified given the context.

-- Unwitting Instigator of Doom: Just like Julius, the Thin-Blooded vampire who gives him ideas, he has no idea his work is a potential Masquerade breach; as far as he is concerned, it's nothing more than a really cool vampire story.
+- Unwitting Instigator of Doom: Just like Julius, the Thin-Blooded vampire who gives him ideas, he has no idea his work is a Masquerade breach.
+As far as David is concerned, it's nothing more than a really cool vampire story.

 The sleazy owner of the Sin Bin, an adult store in Hollywood.
 He employs the Hunter Chastity as a peep show dancer and can also give the player information about the mysterious snuff film sought by Isaac Abrams.